 Dot matrix printing gives the flexibility to print text or graphics.
 If the printer has a text mode but the graphics are still wanted then some switch or command needs to be provided to choose one or the other.
 A common way to do this is to provide an escape code.
 More on that below.

 Early dot matrix printers worked pretty much along these lines.
-Both Centronics and DEC both produced dot-matrix devices in 1970 with 7 pins - they could only produce upper case characters.
-There were no microprocessors, the counters and memory were implemented using a couple of dozen small-scale integrated circuits.
+Both Centronics and DEC produced dot-matrix devices in 1970 with 7 pins - they could only produce upper case characters.
+There were no microprocessors, the counters and memory were implemented using a couple of dozen small-scale integrated circuits ( the 74xx series).

 As it happens microprocessors were invented in 1970 and the first commercial DRAM the Intel 1103 in the same year. within a couple of years early versions were being used in printers.
-The microprocessor solves some of the complexity, for instance it keeps the various counters in it's memory.
+The microprocessor solves some of the complexity, for instance it can keep the various counters and dividers in it's memory.

 There is that problem mentioned before that if the printhead stops then print will be slow and dot-columns may not line up very well.
 If the typing is being done by hand the slowness won't matter much because typing speeds are likely to be of the order 30 -60 words per minute - so about one or two lines per minute.
 There may be things the processor can do to improve column line up as well, for instance moving the printhead back fully leftward then counting forward before printing a word.
 Dot-matrix machines with keyboards had some weird tricks to improve their usability.